suncoast-devs/handbook/lessons/full-stack-build-an-app/31-restaurant-delete.md

 the `HttpDelete` method to ensure authentication.

-And since we can't 100% trust that hiding the delete button on the client is enough to prevent unauthorized users, we'll add a check on the server side.
+And since we can't 100% trust that hiding the delete button on the client is enough to prevent unauthorized users, we'll add a check on the server-side.

 ```csharp
 if (restaurant.UserId != GetCurrentUserId())